boltops-tools/terraspace-docs/_docs/config/locals.md

 title: Locals
 ---

-A useful example might be to create a glocal `locals.tf` file.
+A useful example might be to create a global `locals.tf` file.

 config/templates/locals.tf